 - Existing Debt: You only have a small amount left to pay on your existing mortgage, or have already paid off the home completely.

 - State of the Home: Your home is in good condition prior to taking out the loan.
 You also must have significant equity in your home, at least 50%, to qualify.

 All prospective borrowers must also attend a counseling session and undergo a financial assessment to qualify.
-The financial assessment is used to determine the borrower’s ability to pay for various expenses such as property taxes, homeowner’s insurance, HOA fees (if applicable), and basic home maintenance.
-The counseling session, required by the Department of Housing and Urban Development, is to give borrowers all of the information needed to make the decision on taking out a reverse mortgage.
-It covers all the basics on how the mortgage works, as well as the pros and cons of taking out the mortgage based on personal and financial circumstances.
+The financial assessment is used to determine the borrower’s ability to pay for various expenses like property taxes, homeowner’s insurance, HOA fees (if applicable), and basic home maintenance.
+The counseling session, required by the Department of Housing and Urban Development, gives borrowers all the information needed to make the decision on taking out a reverse mortgage.
+It covers all the basics of how the mortgage works, as well as the pros and cons of taking out the mortgage based on personal and financial circumstances.

 When Payment is Due

 Payment on a reverse mortgage becomes due when the borrower lives somewhere other than the house for more than one year, sells the home, or dies.
 In some cases, it may also become due if the homeowner fails to keep up with property taxes or fails to maintain the home.
 When one of these occasions arise, the borrower or heirs of the estate have several options to settle the payment.
 They can:

 - Pay off the existing balance of the reverse mortgage and keep the home.

 - Sell the home and keep the remaining equity after the loan balance is paid.